jamesakm/Histogram_from_Loggile/README.md

-4. I have wriiten ans tested the script using iPython and Jupiter note book.
+4. The progeam is written and tested the script using iPython and Jupiter note book.
 Updated versions will be coming soon.